pushkarydv/pushkarydv/Readme.md

 ### Realtime Multilingual Video

-[Repp: Realtime Multilingual Video](https://github.com/pushkarydv/realtime-multilingual-video) - mini-project of final year, not fully functional but this creates realtime transcription, translation, summary and also video sound conversion to any other language in the same tone (not fully achieved).
+[Repo: Realtime Multilingual Video](https://github.com/pushkarydv/realtime-multilingual-video) - mini-project of final year, not fully functional but this creates realtime transcription, translation, summary and also video sound conversion to any other language in the same tone (not fully achieved).

 ### <img src="https://web-frame-lib.vercel.app/logo.png" height="16px" /> Web Frame Lib